-But following these simple approaches would come in as a great pest management to prevent winter infestation:
+But following these simple approaches would come in as great pest management to prevent winter infestation:

 - Store all food in tight-sealed containers.
-Don’t leave leftover food overnight and that also includes pet food because they can attract pests too.
-Make it habit to clean spills or food crumbs right away because even the tiniest bit will attract the roaches quickly.
+Don’t leave leftover food overnight and that also includes pet food because it can attract pests too.
+Make it a habit to clean spills or food crumbs right away because even the tiniest bit will attract the roaches quickly.

 - Don’t give the roaches any reason to swarm and stay.
 They love to scavenger any potential food sources.
 So always clean the dishes and don’t stack the sink with plates (either clean or dirty ones).
 Store the plates, bowls, and pots in a secured cupboard or kitchen cabinet so they can’t get inside and leave bacteria on your tableware.
 Make it a habit to vacuum your place, wash the floors, and wipe down the counters.
 Plug the bathroom drains so you can seal up any potential access point.